PLEnergyDev/CsharpRAPL/README.md

     - ``LibPath`` - The path to your source directory containing the files from step 1 & 2
     - ``JavaFile``/``CFile`` - The path, from ``LibPath``, to the file containing the method you want to benchmark.
     - ``BenchmarkSignature`` - Commands you want to execute during the benchmarking (including ;)
-    - ``AdditionalCompilerOptions`` -(optional) Any additional options passed to the compiler e.g. optimizations or library linking
+    - ``AdditionalCompilerOptions`` - (optional) Any additional options passed to the compiler e.g. optimizations or library linking
+    - ``KeepCompilationResults`` - (optional) Keep the generated source files and compilation results of the benchmark.
+Default is false
     - ``HeaderFile``(C only) - The Path, from ``LibPath``, to the appropriate header file to your ``CFile``

 **Example of a Java benchmark**